 Let me start by thanking you for your thoughtful feedback about my recent submission.
 It’s apparent you spent a considerable amount of time on it.

 First, I hope my effort to provide a good clean copy for your review didn’t go unnoticed.
-I don’t believe in submitting a first draft because it inevitably includes more telling than showing, the dreaded info-dumping and careless grammar mistakes.
+I don’t believe in submitting an unedited first draft because it inevitably includes more telling than showing, the dreaded info-dumping and careless grammar mistakes.
 I don’t want these obvious issues to hinder your review.
 I want you to focus your expertise on the story elements like plot, characters, dialogue, and worldbuilding.
 I think I accomplished this goal as most of your comments are related to what I’m looking for.

 I noticed several of your comments were tagged “it’s only my opinion” and “it’s your story.”
 Yes, it is my story, and I want your opinion.
 I want to know what you learned about the world in which my story takes place in.
 Do you understand their culture and customs?
 Their magic system?
 Do my characters have depth, their own voice?
 Do you know what they look like?
 Do you care?
 Are my descriptions flat?
 Or over-the-top and distracting?
 In your opinion, what do you think about the pacing, dialogue, the rhythm and flow of the prose?
 Was there enough tension?
 So please, please give me your opinion.

 Another favorite comment of mine is “I’m not very good at explaining myself.”
 I’m sure you’ve gotten it a time or two yourself.
 I struggle with this remark because we’re writers.
-Describing a character’s thoughts, their emotions, and actions, and the settings are the essence of our work.
+Describing a character’s thoughts, their emotions, their actions, and the settings are the essence of our work.
 So, shouldn’t we be able to convey our thoughts in a critique?
 I know it can take some time to find the right words to express ourselves, but take whatever time you need to voice your impression.
 Otherwise, don’t make the comment if you can’t explain it.
 Right?